alicewish/markdown/series/Cloak-Dagger.md

 Marvel

+Cloak And Dagger (2018)

+For years, Tyrone Johnson and Tandy Bowen were the super hero duo called CLOAK AND DAGGER -- waging a citywide war on drugs, organized crime and corporate greed.
+In recent years, their crusade has taken them across the globe, fighting alongside Spider-Man, The X-Men and even The Avengers, and though they've drifted apart, a dangerous threat from their past has resurfaced -- one that will force Cloak and Dagger to reunite and come to terms with their truest feelings for one another and the past they share!

 Cloak and Dagger (1983)

 Cloak and Dagger, who wield the powers of darkness and light, set out to fight crime in New York City.
 But when a stray bullet from a street battle gone wrong harms a civilian, the superhuman duo may be forced to question their vigilante methodology...